Published on June 28, 2022

 Recruits should not be discouraged if they don’t receive an immediate response or a direct phone call from coaches.
 Coaches receive hundreds of emails from recruits each year and when a coach is allowed to make direct contact depends on a student-athlete’s sport, age, and division level.

-To help make sense of the often confusing calendars, Honest Game outlined the general recruiting calendar terms and timelines to help student-athletes and their families understand what to expect as they begin the recruiting process.
+To help make sense of the often confusing calendars, Honest Game has outlined the general recruiting calendar terms and timelines to help student-athletes and their families understand what to expect as they begin the recruiting process.

-Honest Insight: Student-athletes should follow up their introductory emails with a phone call once their sport’s contact period begins.
+Honest Insight: Student-athletes should follow up on their introductory emails with a phone call once their sport’s contact period begins.

 During the recruiting process, the crucial first step is figuring out how to find college coaches’ emails and the best way is to begin with a quick Google search.
 Most schools will list their athletic staff directory, along with their contact information on the team website.
 You may also find additional information on the team’s roster page.
 The coaching staff profiles will likely be listed at the bottom of the player roster page, where you can find the coach’s bio, job title, and contact information.